 I feel like today might be a gym day…

 The body wants to maintain stasis.
 If you overeat, you exercise a bit, and your body returns to normal, back to that “set point” Jane talks about.
 That’s exactly what mine’s going to do!
 Freaking out, stopping life, wallowing in the discomfort–that’s how you lose control.

 (Before I set myself up for failure, let’s say for the record that it’s perfectly fine for me not to go to the gym.
 I don’t want to wind up with more guilt on my hands.)

-Sof also said it’s okay that I’m not gaining weight right now, because I’ve set that as a goal and my mindset has completely changed.
-I’ll talk to Jan in our next session about where, realistically, I should be.
+Sarah also said it’s okay that I’m not gaining weight right now, because I’ve set that as a goal and my mindset has completely changed.
+I’ll talk to Jane in our next session about where, realistically, I should be.
 In the meantime, I’m having some “menstrual symptoms” (sorry boys), and I’m doing all the right things.
-Plus, after my last weigh-in, Jan said she’d get back to me with her schedule, so she must not be concerned.
+Plus, after my last weigh-in, Jane said she’d get back to me with her schedule, so she must not be concerned.